Financial Aid Glossary and FAQs

 - Part time/evening division students = 6 credits per semester

-- If you are taking more than the standard minimum credit load per semester and your current cost of attendance budget does not meet your financial requirements, you may email the Office of Financial Aid requesting an increase to your federal student loan(s).
+However, if you are taking more than the standard minimum credit load per semester and you wish to borrow additional financial aid to cover your tuition costs and living expenses, you may email the Office of Financial Aid requesting an increase to your federal student loan(s).
 We will then provide you with assistance with determining your eligibility for additional financial aid.

-Please note: Financial aid is disbursed for the entire academic year.
-Any amount you request will be disbursed equally between the fall and spring semester.
-If your registration for the fall and spring term is not for the same number of credit hours, your financial aid refund will not be for the same amount each term.
+As a friendly reminder: The total amount you request will be disbursed equally between the Fall and Spring semesters.
+If your enrollment for the Fall and Spring term is not for the same number of credit hours, your financial aid refund will not be the same amount each term.
 Therefore, we ask that you budget accordingly and if you need guidance, please contact our office via email or telephone (312-906-5180).

-Q: I am a full-time JD student that is graduating next year.
-I am planning to take less than 12 credits in either fall semester or spring semester.
+I am a full-time JD student who is graduating next year.
+I am planning to take less than 12 credits in either the Fall or Spring semester.
 Am I eligible for financial aid?

-1. Be enrolled at least-half time in courses that count toward the 87 credits required for your JD degree.
+You must be enrolled at least-half time (6 credit-hours) in courses that are applicable toward the 87 credits required for your JD degree.
 In addition, students are not eligible for financial aid for any course credits that are not required for their JD degree.
 In other words, credits taken above the 87 credits required for graduation are not eligible for federal financial aid.

-If you plan to take between 6 and 11 total credits in any given semester, it is best to send your fall and spring enrollment intentions to our office via email.
+If you plan to take between 6 and 11 total credits in any given semester, it is best to send your Fall and Spring enrollment intentions to our office via email.
 This will prevent delays of your disbursements and refunds.
-Once we receive your enrollment intentions, we will customize your cost of attendance budget to reflect your projected enrollment.
-It is best to let us know your enrollment intentions at least 3 weeks before classes start to ensure your financial aid is not delayed.
+Once we receive your enrollment intentions, we will customize your Cost of Attendance budget to reflect your projected enrollment.
+Please inform our office of your enrollment intentions at least 3 weeks before classes start to ensure your financial aid is not delayed.

 Chicago-Kent Scholarship Eligibility